Matt Cardona: Independent circuit (2021–2025)

-Return to TNA (2024–present)
+Return to TNA (2024–2025)

-On the March 28, 2024 episode of TNA Impact, Cardona along with Steph De Lander returned to TNA in a 8-4-1 match.
+On the March 28, 2024 of TNA Impact, Cardona along with Steph De Lander returned to TNA in a 8-4-1 match.
 On the April 11 episode of TNA Impact, he and De Lander made a second appearance smashing Jordynne Grace through a table.
 Following this, Cardona would be sidelined for months, due to suffering a torn pectoral muscle.

 On the August 1 episode of TNA Impact, Cardona returned and attacked PCO at his wedding with Steph De Lander.
 Cardona would begin a feud with PCO, as he had considered De Lander to be his "property", due to a contract agreement that De Lander had signed for her visa.

 This would lead to a tag team match scheduled for Victory Road between the team of Cardona and De Lander and the team of PCO and Rhino.
 However, the match did not happen, as De Lander announced that she had suffered a neck injury before the match was supposed to begin.
 Cardona would attack Rhino, after the segment.

 Cardona would then challenge PCO to a Monster's Ball match for the TNA Digital Media and International Heavyweight Championships at Bound for Glory.
 At the event, Cardona would lose the match.

 On the January 23, 2025 episode of TNA Impact, Cardona would return to challenge Joe Hendry for the TNA World Championship in a losing effort.
 On October 12 at Bound for Glory, Cardona competed in the Call Your Shot Gauntlet, eliminating Zack Clayton, Eric Young and Mance Warner, who eliminated him afterwards.

-Juggalo Championship Wrestling (2025-present)

-In 2024, Cardona made his Juggalo Championship Wrestling debut on the September 29, 2024 episode of Lunacy as a commentator.
-On October 18, 2025, Cardona returned to JCW at 2 Tuff Country where he faced 2 Tuff Tony for the JCW Heavyweight Championship.
-During this match, Vampiro, Mickie Knuckles, and Mad Man Pondo would storm out to the ring and would interfere with the match to attack 2 Tuff Tony.
-Ultimately, Tony would end up retaining the title.
-On October 31, 2025 at Hallowicked, Cardona defeated 2 Tuff Tony to win the JCW Heavyweight Championship in a Carnival of Carnage match.
+On December 5 at Final Resolution, Cardona defeated Warner in a Street Fight.

 Return to WWE (2025–present)

 Cardona made his return to WWE as part of the TNA invasion storyline with the NXT brand as Matt Cardona, wrestling his first match in five years on the October 14, 2025, episode of NXT, losing to Josh Briggs.
-He returned on the November 14 episode of SmackDown as LA Knight's mystery opponent in the "Last Time is Now" tournament first round match to determine John Cena's final opponent, reprising the Zack Ryder ring name and gimmick.
+He also participated in the "Last Time is Now" tournament to determine John Cena's final opponent as Zack Ryder, losing on the November 14 episode of SmackDown against LA Knight.
+On the January 2, 2026 episode of SmackDown, Cardona signed with WWE as part of the SmackDown roster, working as Matt Cardona where he defeated Kit Wilson.
+At the Royal Rumble on January 31, Cardona entered the match at #6 being eliminated by Oba Femi in less than a minute.